biggis-project/biggis-docs/docs/demos/enviro-car/index.md

 reproducibility of results arising from the inherent complexity of the system.
 To cope with both of these problems, we need to enable the analyst to maintain an overview of the previous analysis process.

-Picture 6: Systematic approach for the realization of interactive visual logging.
+!!! info "Picture 6: Systematic approach for the realization of interactive visual logging."
     ![Systematic Logging](logging2.png)

 ## Paper